 The best type of blades for sheet goods

 Sheet goods include particleboard, MDF, melamine, and Corian board.
 Here, the best table saw blade performance mostly depends on the type of materials.
-These type of boards are all reasonably dense materials that can be hard on saw teeth.
+These types of boards are all reasonably dense materials that can be hard on saw teeth.
 To cut these kinds of stuff, you need an ATB blade that can wear down the pointy tips swiftly than most of the solid woods will.
-The shearing action of the blades provides cleaner cuts in this type of chip-prone materials making it a fair trade-off, however, they will get worn out quickly if cut with the normal ATB blades.
-So investing in this TCG blade for this kind of purpose is rather a worth spending of money.
+The shearing action of the blades provides cleaner cuts in this type of chip-prone materials, making it a fair trade-off, however, they will get worn out quickly if cut with the standard ATB blades.
+So investing in this TCG blade for this kind of purpose is instead worth spending money.
 Otherwise, your ATB blades would be taking trips to the sharpeners sooner than you would expect.

 Blades for the non-ferrous metals, plastic laminates, and other composites

-When it comes to any non-wooden materials like non-ferrous metals or plastic laminates, or other similar composites, you are not really left with any alternative option except using a good Triple Chip Grind (TCG) blade.
+When it comes to any non-wooden materials like non-ferrous metals or plastic laminates, or other similar composites, you should not leave with any alternative option except using an excellent Triple Chip Grind (TCG) blade.

 Reviews of the Best Table Saw Blades